metamn/gravity-point/README.md

 ## Who is it for?

-This aims to be a tool for web designers and developers to help them align elements of a webpage in harmony.
+This aims to be a tool for web designers and developers to help them organize the elements of a webpage into harmony.
 Remember, beauty is oneness and diversity in harmony.